install solstone on every device.

 - runs as a menu bar app, starts at login

-signed by sol pbc, notarized by Apple. updates over a signed channel.
+both signed by sol pbc, notarized by Apple. each updates over its own signed channel.

-developer build (build from source). most people should download the DMG above. this path requires Xcode (full IDE, not just command line tools) and is here for developers who want to build, modify, or hand the install to a coding agent. cd "$(sol root)/observers" && git clone https://github.com/solpbc/solstone-macos.git && cd solstone-macos then read INSTALL.md and follow it.
+developer build (build from source). most people should download the DMG above. this path requires Xcode (full IDE, not just command line tools) and is here for developers who want to build, modify, or hand the install to a coding agent. git clone https://github.com/solpbc/solstone-macos.git && cd solstone-macos then read INSTALL.md and follow it.

 linux desktop app — screen and audio, kept in your journal